Unbinilium/Handwriter/README.md

  -  |____________________________________________________|
     |<                 background_width                 >|
 ```
-Normally parameter `font_color` is set to `0` as *black color* and `background_color` is set to `1` as *white color*, using color profile type *Gray*.
-Also the `background_color`type could be `str`, in this case `background_color`stands for a *background picture file path*, try this if you want to use a custom background image.
+Normally parameter `font_color` is set to `black` and `background_color` is set to `white`, using *RGBA* color profile and feel free to set color by specializing the color name .
+Also the `background_color` could be a *picture file path*, in this case `background_color`stands for a *background picture file path*, try this if you want to use a custom background image.

-The parameter `*_sigma` is always determined by the handwriting-liked font you have used, always change it to which perfectly matches your custom font manually.
+The parameter `*_sigma` means random disturbing range and is always determined by the handwriting-liked font you have used, always change it to which perfectly matches your custom font manually.
 For example `"font_size_sigma":2` means randomly disturbing character's size in range `font_size ± 2`.
-Similarly `"perturb_theta_sigma":0.05` means randomly disturbing character stroke rotation radius.
-To avoid some special character like `，。,.` appear at the line indent, which is not following writing conventions and looks strange, specialize parameter `end_chars` is required.
+Similarly `"perturb_theta_sigma":0.05` means randomly disturbing character stroke rotation radius in range `horizontal ± 0.05`.
+To avoid some special character like `，。》？；：’”】｝、！％）,.>?;:]}!%)′″℃℉` appear at the line indent, which is not following generally writing conventions which looks strange, specialize parameter `end_chars` is required.

 ## Handwriter-cpp Features
 - **Generate handwriting-liked** text for printing from text file